AFC Bournemouth announce three-year partnership with Catapult

 English football club, AFC Bournemouth, have announced a three-year partnership with wearable technology and performance analytics company, Catapult, becoming the ninth Premier League club to adopt the world-leading technology.

-Catapult, an Australian sports analytics company that has offices in Leeds and London, engineer wearable devices and accompanying propriety software that monitors athlete movement on the pitch.
+Catapult, an Australian sports analytics company that has offices in Leeds and London, engineer wearable devices and accompanying proprietary software that monitors athlete movement on the pitch.
 Recording data at over 1000 data points per second, the Catapult system shows sports scientists, performance analysts and managers how fast players are, how far they’ve run, and a host of other performance-related metrics that summarise the volume, intensity and explosiveness of each training or match.

 Already working with six Premier League teams going into the 2016-17 season, AFC Bournemouth are the most recent club to join the wearables revolution in professional football.